 - The University Post Office has agreed to transport deposits through campus mail as long as the deposit is in the Accounts Receivable LOCKED bag.
 No cash or checks should ever go through campus mail unsecured.

 - All money collected must be delivered to Accounts Receivable, Room 201 Jardine Hall within one business day.
 Allow two business days for deposits to show in Banner after the deposit has been made.

-Arrangements have been made with Commerce Bank in the Rhatigan Student Center so that departments can use the locked bags for change orders.
+Arrangments have been made with Campus Credit Union located next to the the University Police Department so that departments can use the locked bags for change orders.

 Forms and Links:

 Web deposit templates are created only by Accounts Receivable and are department-specific.
 To receive access, you will be required to attend training.
 Please register through myTraining in the WSU portal.

 Contact Accounts Receivable for template creation or maintenance via email at email@example.com or phone at (316) 978-3070 Option 1.

 Accounts Receivable has developed extensive training tutorials that can benefit departmental employees.
 To access available courses, please visit Resources, Road to Success, located on the myFinances tab of the myWSU portal.